sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 ### Running `manysketch`

-The `manysketch` command sketches one or more FASTA files into a zipped sourmash signature collection (`zip`).
+The `manysketch` command sketches one or more FASTA/FASTQ files into a zipped sourmash signature collection (`zip`).

-To run `manysketch`, you need to build a text file list of fasta files, with one on each line (`manysketch.csv`, below).
+To run `manysketch`, you need to build a text file list of FASTA/FASTQ files, with one on each line (`manysketch.csv`, below).
 A simple way to do this for a directory is this command snippet:
 ```
 echo name,genome_filename,protein_filename > manysketch.csv
 for i in *.fa.gz